oscarerenas/Solarman-PV-to-PVoutput-logger/README.md

                         PVoutput system ID
 ```

-If you have a Weewx instance, you can include these parameters which will work for the "inverter" version of the script.
+If you have a Weewx instance, you can include these parameters which will work for the "inverter" version of the script:
 ``` bash
 ./SolarmanPV-to-PVoutput-inverter-data.py <AS ABOVE, THEN>
   --weewx_user WEEWX_DB_USER